 The grant will reimburse owners or employees of state-inspected and licensed meat and poultry establishments who attend and successfully complete a HACCP training program by an accredited program in meat sciences.
 The coursework shall commence on or after Sept.
 8, 2020 and must conclude by Dec.
 1, 2020.
 Applications are due Sept.
 7, 2020.

 Eligible applicants can apply for the Meat Processing Expansion and Development grants online at iowaagriculture.gov/grants.
-Please contact Maison Bleam, program administrator, with questions at 515.281.7808 or email@example.com.
+If you have questions, please contact the program administrator at MeatGrants@iowaagriculture.gov.